 Each team must submit a completed paper version of the Official Cincy3v3 roster and also the signed waiver form with a parent/guardian signature for each player.
 Starting in 2015, each team must also submit a concussion training certificate for one coach/parent/responsible adult that will represent the team.

 These forms are available on this site in the "Documents" section as pdf files and can be turned in the first night of competition.
 All players participating in league games must be represented on the roster and waiver form.

 What are the date cutoffs for the age groups?

-For the 2016, Cincy 3v3 will be following the new Birth Year Changes adopted by US Soccer, USYS and most state soccer associations.
-Per these rules, age divisions are now separated by birth year as shown below:
+Cincy 3v3 follows Birth Year Changes adopted by US Soccer, USYS and most state soccer associations.
+Per these rules, age divisions are now separated by birth year*.

-*Not all age groups may be represented in the league or some teams may be combined with other groups to allow for competition.
+*Not all age groups may be represented in the league or some teams may be combined with other groups to allow for competitive schedules.